 - Tortilla chips

 - Sliced zucchini

 Can you use precooked bacon?

-Yes, you can use precooked bacon (or bacon bits).
+Yes, you can totally use precooked bacon.
 However, this recipe works best when the bacon is crispy, and sometimes precooked bacon can be a little soft.
 Check the package for microwaving instructions, as this should help zap some crispiness back into the bacon.